Michael Breed

-In 2008, Breed became the host for The Golf Fix on Golf Channel an instructional television show aimed at fixing the common errors in both course management and swings from amateurs.
-Originally debuting only in the United States, the Golf Fix is now in its seventh season, and can be seen in over 80 countries.
-Breed has also hosted Golf Channel's Big Break Academy, in which he helped eliminated contestants on the areas that were featured in the previous show.
-He has also been a part of the broadcast team for Golf Channel's coverage of the Nationwide Tour and PGA Tour serving as an on course commentator, since 1999, and serves as the analyst for PGA.com in its coverage of the PGA Championship, PGA Professional National Championship, and the Ryder Cup.
+In 2008, Breed became the host for The Golf Fix on Golf Channel, an instructional television show.

-Breed's first book (co-authored with Greg Midland), Picture Perfect Golf Swing: The Complete Guide to Golf Swing Video Analysis, was released by Simon & Schuster/Atria Books on May 13, 2008.
-Breed is the inventor of the putting and chipping brace for golfers.
-He also hosts a radio show called Tee Time.
+Breed's first book (co-authored by Greg Midland), Picture Perfect Golf Swing: The Complete Guide to Golf Swing Video Analysis, was released by Simon & Schuster/Atria Books on May 13, 2008.
+He also hosted a radio show called Tee Time.
 Breed also contributed to writing No More Slice for Dummies.
 In September 2011, his second instructional book The 3-Degree Putting Solution was released by the Penguin Group.
-In 2014 he released the video series "Effect to Cause".
+In 2014, he released the video series "Effect to Cause".